EdwardTse9944/GEO-Located-API/README.md

 The csv file function is in the gui_data_gen.py.
-The csv file load function is in the test.py. pd_database.py is for merging the csv file in the future.
+The csv file load function is in the test.py. pd_database.csv is the database csv file.